 One of the first things to consider is choosing a stylist to be on this journey with you.

 I’ve been in the business of hair styling for 20 years and I can honestly tell you that not every hairdresser is capable, patient, understanding or the slightest bit interested in your thinning hair.
-So when you find someone who is gentle, compassionate, knowledgeable, talented and likes doing your hair, stick with that person.
+So when you find someone who is gentle, compassionate, knowledgeable, talented and understands your particular hair situation, stick with that person.

-Much of my skill set with thinning hair has come from my own long, personal journey with my own hair – first with challenging curly hair and then my changing texture to thinning hair.
-Over the years, I’ve had my hair cut by many, many great hairdressers and most missed the mark.
+Some of my skill set with thinning hair has come from my own long, personal journey with my own hair – first with challenging curly hair and then my changing texture to thinning hair.
+The other bulk of my thinning hair expertise comes from helping others with thinning hair from behind the chair, doing my homework, researching and listening.
+I am a Master Stylist and presenter at national conferences, including Modern Salon's Hair+ Summit and have developed training for my stylists at Wink and there is way more to it than most understand.
+I’ve had my hair cut by many, many great hairdressers and most missed the mark.

 Find someone who likes cutting thinning hair and who tells you the truth about your thinning hair.

 Select someone who listens to you and doesn’t think your trepidation is crazy or annoying.

 Seek a stylist who helps you really understand what you can do with the hair you have on your head.
 It is not realistic to bring in pictures of models from magazines, though not a bad thing if you have a hard time with words.
 Yet, It’s all about working with the hair on your head.
 Remember that it’s not always how much they cut off, but what they leave on the head.

 Work with someone who talks you through the haircut and shows you what they are doing.
 Empowers You!